The University of Maine has unveiled a new center, dedicated to the science of parenting.

 "I really want to connect parents and practitioners to research," Puhlman says.

 Puhlman says the parenting lab will start off as a resource for anyone who wants to know about current parenting research, but eventually, he hopes to use the space for observational studies.

-One such field he is hoping to focus on is co-parenting, in which separate parents — or a parent and/or grandparent or sibling — work together to raise a child.
+One such field he is hoping to focus on is co-parenting, in which parents — or a parent and/or grandparent or sibling — must work together to raise a child.